lanis-mobile/LanisAPI/README.md

 # LanisAPI

 > ## ⚠ Notice
-> **Because the Schulportal Hessen changes quickly and is very fragmented, can some functions at specific schools or after a time not be working anymore.**
+> **Because the Schulportal Hessen changes quickly and is very fragmented, some functions at specific schools or after a while may no longer work.**

 ## What is this?